© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosures in park of Sherbourne House, 200yds (180m) NE of church is a scheduled monument protected by Historic England under reference 1002989.
 View the official record →

-Enclosures in park of Sherbourne House, located approximately 200 yards northeast of the church in Warwickshire, are a scheduled ancient monument comprising earthwork remains of field systems and enclosures.
+Enclosures in park of Sherbourne House is a scheduled ancient monument comprising earthwork remains located approximately 200 yards north-east of Sherbourne Church in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002989.

 Enclosures in park of Sherbourne House, 200yds (180m) NE of church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002989.